Aadavari Matalaku Arthale Verule: Production

 Selvaraghavan (under the name of Sri Raghava) directed his maiden Telugu venture which he had committed to make since 2003 with Venkatesh in the leading role.
 He wrote the script, taking experiences from life experiences of friends who were unemployed graduates, like the film's main character.
-Jyothika was considered as a lead opposite Venkatesh but she opted out of the contract due to her wedding arrangements.
+Jyothika was considered as a lead opposite Venkatesh, but she opted out of the contract due to her wedding arrangements.
 She was later replaced by Trisha.

 Soundtrack

 The music was composed by director Sri Raghava's friend and "frequent" composer Yuvan Shankar Raja, teaming up again after producing successful Tamil albums such as Kaadhal Kondein (2003), 7G Rainbow Colony (2004) and Pudhupettai (2006).
-This film remains their last collaboration (even though later they rejoined in 2021 for the film Nenjam Marappathillai) before they split up, before NGK (2019) and Sri Raghava decided to work with another composer.
+This film remains their last collaboration (even though they later rejoined in 2021 for Nenjam Marappathillai) before they split up, before NGK (2019), and Sri Raghava decided to work with G. V. Prakash Kumar.
 The soundtrack was released on 28 March 2007 at Rama Naidu studios.
-It features 6 tracks overall with lyrics by Kulasekhar, Kandi Konda, Sirivennela Sitaramasastri and Chandrabose.
-Four of the songs were later reused in the Kannada remake of the film, Anthu Inthu Preethi Banthu.
+It features 6 tracks overall with lyrics by Kulasekhar, Kandikonda, Sirivennela Sitaramasastri and Chandrabose.

 Upon the film's release, the music received positive reviews, being praised as "extraordinary", winning composer Yuvan Shankar Raja much accolades and a nomination at the 2008 Filmfare Awards South for Best Music in Telugu.

-Release
+Release and reception

 The film is released on 27 April 2007.
 The film was released on 272 screens, including 15 in Karnataka, 8 in Orissa and 21 overseas.

-Reception

-A critic from Rediff called the film "a good entertainer".
+A critic from Rediff.com called the film "a good entertainer".
+Jeevi of Idlebrain.com rated the film 3 1/2 out of 5 and wrote that "Venkatesh’s ultimate comedy, Trisha, Selva Raghavan’s genuine moments and dialogues are the main positive aspects of this film".
 The film collected ₹30 crore at the box office.
 It completed a 50-day run in 200 centres and a 100-day run in 21 centres.